Balanced Scorecard Example – 1 year later

-“There’s road works near our new office so it takes longer to arrive, suddenly the phones were down for an hour which is rough if you’re in a call center.
+“There are road works near our new office so it takes longer to arrive, suddenly the phones were down for an hour which is rough if you’re in a call centre.
 And we still have to figure out how to manage the sound as we have concrete floors.
-Then lunch time arrives and there are not enough places for people to sit down…”
+Then lunchtime arrives and there are not enough places for people to sit down…”

 “I’m thinking about getting a focus group together and asking everyone what would you most like to see changed around here?
 What should we address first?
 Then we can get a prioritized list and perhaps design a survey”.

 Do you think it’s fluffy?